vaidashi/career-development-curriculum/optional_sessions/organization.md

 * What concerns do you have based on this assessment?
 * What are some areas that you feel like you could improve in based on this assessment?

-### Using Calendars, Planners, and To-Do Lists Effectively: I Do, Students work independently to set up a system
+### Using Calendars, Planners, and To-Do Lists Effectively
 First things first, staying organized comes down to the tools that you use.
 There are a wide variety of tools out there than can help you stay organized, but the most important thing is to find 1 tool that works for you.

 #### Calendars